MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

     ![Select Application Settings.png](../media/Select%20Application%20Settings.png)

-1. Select the setting you want to edit, for example: If you want to disable learner comments, use the setting **Features:CommentDisabled** and update it with value **True**.
+1. Select the setting you want to edit, and update it with a relevant value.

     ![Comment Disabled](../media/CommentDisabled.png)